jacksleight/statamic-distill/README.md

 <!-- /statamic:hide -->

 This Statamic addon allows you to query or index the individual values, sets and relations within your entries, from both root and deeply nested fields.
 This is useful for things like:

 * Extracting all the text from multiple nested Bard fields
 * Adding individual sections of a page to your search index
 * Finding every asset referenced in a Replicator, or just the first image
-* Filtering, sorting and paginating a Grid field, just like you can with a collection
+* Filtering, sorting and paginating a Grid field just like a collection

 ## Installation